 - Make Chicken Lazone sauce: Add the remaining tablespoon of butter to the skillet.
 When it melts, add the heavy cream and scrape the bottom of the skillet using g a wooden spoon or a rubber spatula to help loosen anything that may have been stuck on.
 Then, add the remaining seasonings and whisk to combine.
 Allow the sauce to heat through and start simmering.
 Taste and adjust with additional seasonings as you’d like.
 At this point, you can toss in the cooked pasta (if using) or add the chicken back to the skillet and allow it to heat through for just a minute or two.
 Top with parsley, and you’re ready to serve!

-FAQs about Chicken Lazone:
+FAQs about Chicken Lazone

-- Can I use a different cut of chicken?
 Sure, can!
 You can swap the chicken breasts for boneless skinless chicken thighs.
 I’ve also tested this recipe with chicken tenders, and they work equally well too!

-- What is half and half? half and half is essentially just a 50:50 combination of whole milk and heavy cream.
+Half and half is essentially just a 50:50 combination of whole milk and heavy cream.
 You could also use all heavy cream for this recipe if you’d like!
 But I do prefer it with half and half.
 The sauce doesn’t get quite as thick and makes it ideal for serving with pasta or rice.

-- How would I make this if I wanted to add pasta?
 I’d suggest boiling the pasta separately and then tossing it with the sauce once the sauce is ready.
 You could also dice or slice the chicken and toss all three together – it would certainly stretch further if you’re feeding a crowd!
 I’d suggest either spaghetti or bowtie (Farfalle) for this recipe

 If you like this chicken recipe, you might also like: